-2021-2022 Program Year
+2022-2023 Program Year

 The JASP Internship offers a distinctive opportunity for college students and graduate students who are especially interested in learning about the experiences of Japanese Americans (e.g., Nikkei, Sansei, Yonsei, etc.), Shin Issei (post-war Japanese immigrants to the U.S., including “kikoku shijo”), Shin Nisei (children of Shin Issei born in the U.S.) and multi-racial Nikkei (“Hapa” Nikkei), including those living in Japan and in the United States.

-The Intern’s duties relate to the management and supervision of presentations given by USJC member speakers (both American and Japanese) to students at Japanese universities, both in Tokyo and other parts of Japan.
-Duties consist primarily of:
+The Intern’s duties relate to the management and supervision of presentations given by USJC member speakers (both American and Japanese) to students at universities throughout Japan.

-- Program task organization and coordination and Speaker scheduling and followup
+- General Program organization and coordination and Speaker scheduling and followup

-Through extensive exposure to the speakers’ presentations, Interns will have an opportunity to learn about effective storytelling techniques, as well as positive messages for students such as the importance of diversity, inclusion, empathy and tolerance, journeys in search of identity and belonging, following your passions and expanding your horizons, and resilience and overcoming challenges, all from a Nikkei perspective.
+Through exposure to the speakers’ presentations, Interns will have an opportunity to learn about effective storytelling techniques, as well as positive messages for students such as the importance of inclusion, empathy and tolerance, journeys in search of identity and belonging, following your passions and expanding your horizons, and resilience and overcoming challenges, all from a Nikkei perspective.

 The Internship is unpaid.